sourcegraph/about/content/blogposts/2023/cody-is-cheating.md

     alt="A stylized picture of the Cody logo"
 /><br/>

 Did I mention I’m lucky?
 Well, this is the world poker tournament of software showdowns.
 This is the Big One.
 And I got pocket rockets.
-True story: Yesterday, **Bill Gates flew out** to visit one of our huge customers, trying to woo them into choosing Copilot over Cody.
-He cast all of his magic spells.
-I’ve seen what he and Satya can do.
-They are magicians when it comes to vaporware and spin.

-And then we showed that same customer a Cody demo, and haw, haw, HAW HAW HAAAa8 \*cough\* \*cough\* HAAAAAAaaaagh, I’m dying here.
-Of *course* they picked us.
-Bill was wasting his time.
-I’ve been waiting to do that to him for 35 years, and it felt *good*.

 Because there is truly no comparison to Cody.
 We’re so far ahead.
 It’s blowing people’s minds at Copilot shops.
 You’ll see soon enough!